What is Baldface’s cancellation policy?

 Guests are restricted to a 50-pound (22 Kg) soft-sided duffle bag so that the helicopter isn’t too heavy and can fly safely to the lodge.
 Please be sure that all of your clothing and equipment fits into your duffel.
 Ski and snowboard bags are NOT allowed on the helicopter.

 Fat powder skis and snowboards are available for $40/day.
 We do not rent ski or snowboard boots; please bring your own.

-There are no public phones at Baldface Lodge.
-We have intermittent cell phone and Internet service depending on the weather.
-Please respect the vacation environment by turning your ringers off and using laptops sparingly.
+We have WIFI and intermittent cell phone service depending on the weather.
+Please respect the vacation vibes.

 Guests out of driving range arriving from the United States usually fly to Spokane, Washington and take a shuttle to Nelson.
 Canadian and European guests find it easier to fly through Calgary or Vancouver to Castlegar, BC.
 A variety of alternate travel options are available in our travel section.